California scuba diving boat blaze leaves at least 8 dead | DW | 02.09.2019

-Rescuers were searching for at least 20 people, after a fire broke out on a dive boat near California.
-The Coast Guard said it had rescued five crew members who were sleeping on the top deck and managed to escape.
+Rescuers are searching for at least 20 people after a fire broke out on a dive boat near California.
+The coast guard said it had rescued five crew members who were sleeping on the top deck and managed to escape.

-A blaze broke out on a scuba diving vessel near the southern coast of California early on Monday, leaving eight dead and 20 missing.
+A blaze broke out on a scuba diving vessel near the southern coast of California early on Monday, leaving at least eight dead and 20 missing.

 It was anchored roughly 20 yards (18 meters) off the northern coast of Santa Cruz Island, some 140 kilometers (90 miles) west of Los Angeles.

-Santa Cruz Island, part of California's Channel Islands National Park, is a popular destination for divers due its underwater attractions, that boasts colorful corals and large marine mammals.
+Santa Cruz Island, part of California's Channel Islands National Park, is a popular destination for divers due its underwater attractions, including colorful corals and large marine mammals.

 Five crew members who were sleeping on the top deck managed to escape the blaze.
-"The crew was actually already awake and on the bridge and they jumped off," US Coast Guard Captain Monica Rochester said.
+"The crew was actually already awake and on the bridge and they jumped off," said US Coast Guard Captain Monica Rochester.

 The crew members swam to the pleasure boat Grape Escape, which was anchored nearby, and were rescued.